-The NWFWMD FY 2019-2020 MFL Priority List and Schedule includes three first magnitude springs (Wakulla Spring, Gainer Spring Group, and Jackson Blue Spring); three second magnitude springs (Sally Ward Spring, Williford Spring Group, and Sylvan Spring Group); and two coastal aquifer systems (Table 2.1).
-The MFL Priority List and Schedule are re-evaluated annually and adjustments are made as appropriate.
+The NWFWMD FY 2021-2022 MFL Priority List and Schedule includes two first magnitude springs (Gainer Spring Group and Jackson Blue Spring); two second magnitude springs (Williford Spring Group and Sylvan Spring Group); and one coastal aquifer system (Figure 2.1, Table 2.1).
+The MFL Priority List and Schedule are re-evaluated annually, and adjustments are made as appropriate.
 Additional waterbodies are anticipated to be scheduled in future years (Table 2.2).
 The waterbodies comprising the Priority List continue to represent an ambitious yet achievable MFL program, which is being implemented in an efficient and technically sound manner.
-Technical assessments for three of these waterbodies (Wakulla Spring, Sally Ward Spring, and the Floridan Aquifer Coastal Region II) are scheduled for completion during FY 2020-2021.
-Rulemaking for Wakulla and Sally Ward Springs is scheduled for completion during 2021.
-Rulemaking for Coastal Region II is unlikely to be required at this time.
+Technical assessments for two waterbodies (Wakulla Spring and Sally Ward Spring) were completed during FY 2020-2021.
+Rulemaking for Wakulla and Sally Ward springs (40A-8.041 Minimum Flow for Wakulla Spring and Sally Ward Spring) was completed during 2021.
+A draft Technical Assessment of Coastal Region II was completed during FY 2020-2021 and is expected to be finalized during FY2021-2022.
+Rulemaking for Coastal Region II was determined to be unnecessary at this time.